Consumer medicine information

 1. Wash your hands.

-3. If using a new vial, flip off the protective plastic cap, but do not remove the stopper.
+3. If using a new vial, flip off the protective plastic cap but do not remove the rubber stopper.

-4. Draw air into a U100 insulin syringe equal to the dose of insulin to be injected.
+4. Remove the needle cap/shield and draw air into the syringe that is equal to or slightly greater than the dose to be injected.

-5. Put the needle through the rubber top of the vial and inject air into the vial.
+5. Put the needle through the rubber stopper and inject air into the HUMULIN vial.
+Do not remove the needle.

-6. Turn the vial and syringe upside down.
+6. Hold the HUMULIN vial and syringe firmly in one hand and turn upside down.

-7. Make sure the tip of the needle is in the insulin and withdraw the correct dose of insulin.
+7. Check the tip of the needle is in the insulin solution/suspension and withdraw the correct dose into the syringe.

 Mixing two insulins